connervieira/Predator/FAQ.md

 5. Next, Predator's ALPR engine attempts interpret the plates detected, and makes a guess as to their contents.
 6. After the ALPR engine finishes, Predator forms a list of the most likely plates guesses.
 7. Predator then uses various methods of validation to filter out plate guesses that are unlikely to be correct.
-8. Next, Predator removes plates it believes to be invalid, and creates a list of (hopefully) correctly detected plates.
+8. Next, Predator removes plates it believes to be invalid, and creates a list of (ideally) correctly recognized plates.
 9. Finally, Predator checks the list of license plates against any alert lists that may be loaded to check for hot-list hits.
 9. After this, Predator might save the plates to a local log file, send a push notification to a Gotify server, play an audio alert, or any number of other customizable actions.

 **How many cameras can Predator use at one time?**

 This is a bit of a complex question, but in short, as many as you want.
 More specifically, Predator will use as many cameras as your OS, USB controller, and processor allow.
-In practice, this means that Predator can usually run at least two USB cameras at once, even on low powered devices like the Raspberry Pi, provided the cameras are connected to the correct USB ports.
+In practice, this means that Predator can usually run at least two USB cameras at once, even on low powered devices like the Raspberry Pi.
+However, you should keep in mind that adding more cameras will increase the processing load significantly.
+As such, you should expect a decrease in frame-rate for each camera you add, unless you have plenty of processing head-room.

 **Can I run multiple instances of Predator at the same time on a single device?**